Back to Resources

 – PERM labor certification for long-term sponsorship

-– Other nonimmigrant or immigrant options suited to your workforce
+– Other appropriate nonimmigrant or immigrant visa options suitable for your workforce

 How Meltzer Hellrung Can Support Your Corporate Immigration Strategy

-At Meltzer Hellrung, we offer comprehensive corporate immigration support for HR teams navigating TPS, Form I-9 compliance, and employment-based visa options.
+At Meltzer Hellrung, we offer comprehensive corporate immigration support for HR teams navigating TPS, Form I-9 compliance, and family and employment-based visa options.

 To receive tailored guidance for your organization, contact your Meltzer Hellrung attorney.